How to trade

-A short trade made on the same market you hold a long position in can help to reduce any losses you might incur.
-This is because if your current holding is falling in value, a short trade position will simultaneously rise in value, therefore reducing your total loss.
+A short trade made on the same market you hold a long position in can be an effective risk management strategy, helping to reduce any losses you might incur.
+Why?
+Because a short trade will reduce your risk exposure on your positions, potentially lowering losses in volatile periods.
+If your current holding is falling in value, a short trade position will simultaneously rise in value, therefore reducing your total loss.

 Short selling is also thought to have positive effects on the market as a whole as it provides liquidity and can improve the bid-ask spread.